-Stoma problems What to do Leaking around stoma (more than a small amount) Check the amount of fluid in the balloon.
-If leaking continues, call the doctor.
+Stoma problems What to do Leaking around stoma (more than a small amount) Try to adjust tube and stabilizer.If leaking continues, call the doctor.
 Bleeding Apply gentle pressure with a clean cloth for 5 minutes.
 Call the doctor.
-Tube problems What to do Change in length of tube Call the doctor.
+Tube problems What to do Change in length of tube If it is too short, gently pull it to the right length.
+If it is too long, push it in slightly (1⁄2 - 1 inch).
+Check the balloon volume.
+Then gently pull it to the right length.
+If you cannot adjust it, do not feed.
+Call the doctor.
 Clogged tube: Follow only the checked instructions Check tube for kinks, closed clamps.
+Try to adjust tube.
 Try to slowly push warm water into tube with a catheter tip syringe, using slow, easy pushing.
 Use clog zapper (follow directions on package).
+Replace tube (if taught how to do this).
+If you still cannot unclog tube, call the doctor.
 Feeding tube does not stay connected to port Clean port by swishing in soapy water, then rinsing in clear water.
 Port cap breaks off Replace with Y-adapter repair kit, following package instructions.
-Tube is accidentally pulled out or tube breaks off or is cut off Cover the stoma with a clean soft cloth.
+Tube is accidentally pulled out and you don't know how to replace it Tube breaks off or is cut off Cover the stoma with a clean soft cloth.
 Call the doctor for directions on where to have the tube replaced.
 Take your gastrostomy travel kit with you.